vrischmann/vmscraper/README.md

 # Prerequisites

-`vmscraper` is only tested on Linux but there's no reason it shouldn't work on other operating systems.

-`vmscraper` must have write access to a directory to store metrics.
+`vmscraper` only works on Linux and it must have write access to a directory on a filesystem that supports the "punch hole" fallocate mode (see "man 2 fallocate").

 # Installation